FedericoCos/Menger/README.md

 # Menger Sponge Vulkan Renderer

 A high-performance, Vulkan-based 3D rendering engine written in C++ that procedurally generates and visualizes the Menger Sponge fractal.
-This project leverages modern graphics API features such as GPU instancing, Compute/SSBO-based lighting culling, and multi-threading to handle millions of geometries in real-time.

 ## 🚀 Features